Non-Registered Intermediary: Intermediaries in Family Cases

-The family courts are now more familiar in recent times with the concept of an intermediary being involved in cases where an individual may have Learning Disabilities.
+The family courts are now more familiar in recent times with the concept of an intermediary being involved in cases where an individual may have Helping Individuals with Learning Disabilities.
 In family cases, most intermediaries will be operating outside the WIS and in these circumstances they will be non-registered intermediaries.
 The intermediary should be matched according to their communication specialism, their availability and, if possible, their geographic location.
 Funding must be agreed on a case-by-case basis as there is no standard procedure in Family Courts.
 Sometimes the cost of the intermediary is shared by the LAA, the court and the local authority.
 Sometimes it is funded solely by the court.
 Some intermediaries have reported a lack of clarity amongst practitioners about the role of the intermediary in family cases.